-- Grant distribution will only be made to the CPNP Student Chapter receiving the award.
-The student chapter is responsible for sharing proceeds of the grant, if applicable, as outlined in the grant application.
+- Grant funds will only be distributed to the CPNP/AAPP Student Chapter receiving the award.
+The student chapter is responsible for sharing proceeds of the grant, if applicable, with partnering organizations as outlined in the grant application.

 - Applicants must have a chapter advisor/mentor who will be responsible for overseeing the project.

 - CPNP/AAPP membership is required at the time of submission for all applicants.

 - An abstract* must be submitted for poster consideration (early Jan.
 2023 deadline) at the AAPP Annual Meeting.
 If accepted, the chapter representative will present a poster during the assigned poster session.
 A PDF copy of the poster must be uploaded online as instructed by CPNP/AAPP.

 - A written report must be submitted to the AAPPF Board on or before April 1, 2023 and should include a reconciled budget wtih final expenses.
 Additional reporting items include:

 - Background and Details-what, why, impact, audience, final budget, timeline